 Maui – The best sunshine is on West and South Maui.
 (See more details about where to stay on Maui for the best weather.)

-- Kaanapali (Lots of hotels including a Sheraton, Hyatt, Marriott, Westin, Honua Kai and many more hotels plus condo resorts.)
+- Kaanapali (Lots of hotels including a Sheraton, Hyatt, Marriott, Westins, Honua Kai Kaanapali Beach Hotel and many more condo resorts.)

 - Lahaina (Several smaller locally owned hotels are here.)

 - Wailea (This posh area includes a Fairmont, Four Seasons, Marriott, Grand Wailea, Andaz Maui and a number of condominium/villa resorts.)

 - Makena (This sunny spot has one hotel, Makena Beach Resort.)

 Oahu – Basically the southern end of the island is the driest.

 - Waikiki Beach (Many, many hotel options here)

 - Kahala Beach (Kahala Resort is the one and only option.)

 - Ko’Olina (Disney Aulani, JW Marriott as well as a Marriott Residences timeshare.)